 Braking Electronic ABS, regenerative rear, disc front

-Lighting Programmable bright white and full colour front and rear.
+Lighting Programmable bright white and full color front and rear.

 Side Light UV charged wheel rim safety lights